-I load my trash into the trash can and want to forget about it until trash day.
-What happens when we have an issue with our trash can?
-How can we keep it from becoming gross?
-How can we clean it after an incident happens?
+You likely load your trash into the trash can and then forget about it until trash day.
+But what happens when you have an issue with your trash can?
+How can you keep it from becoming gross?
+And how can you clean it after an incident happens?

 01 of 07